Sp-177/Notion_automation/README.md

-# 🧠 Notion Automation with AWS Lambda (NOTION AUTOMATION AAWS)
+# 🧠 Notion Automation with AWS Lambda (NOTION AUTOMATION AWS)

 This project automates a task related to Notion using AWS Lambda.
 It runs **once per day** automatically using an **EventBridge (CloudWatch Events)** trigger and is optimized to run within the AWS Free Tier.